 What is a digital wallet?

 You need a digital wallet - or “blockchain wallet” - to own or trade cryptocurrencies.

-digital wallet is a software program that interacts with one or more blockchains and allows the user to send and receive digital currency
+A digital wallet is a software program that interacts with one or more blockchains and allows the user to send and receive digital currency.

 Digital wallets don’t ‘store’ currency like traditional ones.
 The ledger (blockchain) is the only record of ownership and it can only be accessed via a digital wallet.
 Remember that digital wallets are only pseudonymous.
 All transactions for cryptocurrencies are stored publicly (and permanently) on their respective blockchains.
 Data from your digital wallet address could be used to trace your real identity.

 Read also: Is Cryptocurrency Anonymous?
 The Myth of Anonymity Debunked